-With its fresh white walls, stonework and high-pitched roofline, the modern farmhouse sums up everything we love about a rural lifestyle, while meeting the demands of today’s busy family.
-Yes, there will always be a place in our hearts for traditional country-collection designs such as the Southampton, but designs such as the Colorado are appealing to a new breed of buyers in search of a country retreat.
+With its fresh white walls, stonework and high-pitched roofline, the modern farmhouse sums up everything we love about a rural lifestyle while meeting the demands of today’s busy family.
+Yes, there will always be a place in our hearts for traditional country-collection designs but designs such as the Colorado are appealing to a new breed of buyers in search of a country retreat.

-There’s often an environmental consideration to factor in, too, as many clients building on a rural or semi-rural block are keen to minimise their environmental footprint.
-They might look at what their house is built from, as well as how it’s built, and they’ll often want to make sure they are keeping their use of resources such as water and power to a minimum.
+There’s often an environmental consideration to factor in.
+Many clients building on a rural or semi-rural block are keen to minimise their environmental footprint, and they might look at what their house is built from as well as how it’s built.
+They’ll often want to make minimising their use of resources such as water and power.

-Whether you’re heading for a quarter acre or more in the Hills, or you’re bringing a bit of the country to the city, its fair to say that this is a style that plays to the emotions.
-It’s the dream of a rural idyll where we can escape the rat race, and find the peace and serenity we crave.
+Whether you’re heading for a quarter acre or more in the hills, it’s fair to say that this is a style that plays to the emotions.
+It’s the dream of a rural idyll where we can escape the rat race and find the peace and serenity we crave.

 You bet it is.